Sette Giugno: The Sette Giugno

 At that moment, as eyewitnesses reported, one of the soldiers shot a round into the crowd, with the rest of the troop following.
 The first victim of the uprising, Manwel Attard, fell in front of the Cassar Torregiani house.
 Other individuals were injured. Ġużè Bajada was hit near Strada Teatro, and fell on top of the Maltese flag he was carrying.
 The officer in charge began shouting for the firing to cease.
 Meanwhile, in the Chronicle offices, Lieutenant Shields ordered his men outside, since there was an evident smell of gas in the building.
 Shields feared making the soldiers exit the office one by one, since the crowd outside would certainly attack them; on the other hand, they could not remain inside.
 To clear a way out, Shields ordered a soldier to shoot low, away from the crowd.
 This shot hit Lorenzo Dyer, who tried to run away.
 Since the injury was serious, he was lifted by the crowd and carried to Palace square.
 During this initial uprising, three died and 50 were injured.

 The proceedings in the National Assembly were interrupted as persons injured in the streets were brought inside.
 Some of the delegates left the buildings, while others ran to the balcony.
 The Assembly passed a quick motion in order to have a resolution to present to the Imperial government.
 Count Alfredo Caruana Gatto then addressed the crowds, asking them to restrain themselves from further violence.
 The Assembly then sent a delegation to the Lieutenant Governor, asking for the troops to be removed for the crowds to retreat.
 The Governor accepted, and Caruana Gatto addressed the crowd again, which complied and began to fall back.

 Disturbances continued the next day, with crowds attacking the palace of Colonel Francia, who also owned a flour-milling machine.
 Royal Malta Artillery soldiers were used to protect Francia's house, but they were loath to use force against their own countrymen.
 The crowd forced its way in and threw furniture, silverware, and other objects outside.
-In the evening, 140 navy marines arrived, clearing the house and street of crowds.
+In the evening, 140 Royal Marines arrived, clearing the house and street of crowds.
 Carmelo Abela was in one of the side doorways of Francia's house, calling for his son.
 Two marines proceeded to arrest him, and when he resisted, a marine ran him through the stomach with a bayonet.
 Abela died on 16 June.